WellFiredDevelopment/dotCommandDocumentation/sphinx/source/learn/step_by_step/quick_start.rst

         // Dont auto open when an exception is thrown.
         DevelopmentConsole.Instance.DisableAutoOpen();

-        // Show the 'Open Console' for quick access if users don't have a tilde key (for instance mobile platforms) DevelopmentConsole.Instance.DrawShowConsoleButton = true;
+        // Show the 'open console' for quick access if users don't have a tilde key (for instance mobile platforms) DevelopmentConsole.Instance.DrawShowConsoleButton = true;

+        // Set a special message on the 'open console' button DevelopmentConsole.Instance.ShowConsoleButtonMessage = "Open Console";

+        // Tell the 'open console' button to display in the top left corner DevelopmentConsole.Instance.DisplayCorner = DisplayCorner.TopLef;

+        // Get a notification when the visible state of the console changes.
+I.E. It becomes visible DevelopmentConsole.Instance.VisibleStateChange += (visible) => {
+            if(visible)
+                // Disable In-Game Controls
+            else
+                // Enable In-Game Controls
+        };

 Now press play in Unity and you can toggle .Command with the tilde (~) key.